Generation of Uncertainty-Aware High-Level Spatial Concepts in Factorized 3D Scene Graphs via Graph Neural Networks: Training

-To train G-GNN and the two F-GNNs, we employ a generator mimicking common building layouts in the form of graphs, called synthetic dataset generator.
-It contains all the required nodes, edges and their semantic and geometric definitions of all the layers of \textit{S-Graphs+}~\cite{s_graphs+} but the keyframes.
-To make it as realistic as possible, wall thickness, wall length, \textit{plane} dropout, number of planes of a room amongst other variables can be tuned as summarized in Tab.~\ref{tab:synth_data_params}.
-Furthermore, we postprocess it with noise in orientation and position of all the geometric definitions.
-With it, a wide range of different but realistic buildings can be automatically generated.
-From this same source, different subgraphs are extracted and postprocessed according to the inputs and ground truth required for the trainings.
+\boldparagraph{Training datasets.} We employ a custom synthetic dataset generator and MSD public dataset~\cite{msd}, both mimicking common building layouts in the form of graphs.
+They include all the required nodes, edges, and their semantic and geometric definitions of the layers of the SLAM backend, excluding the keyframes.
+To make the synthetic dataset as realistic as possible, L-shaped \textit{rooms}, \textit{wall} thickness, \textit{wall} length, \textit{plane} dropout, and number of planes in a room can be tuned.
+Additionally, we post-process the data with noise in orientation and position for all geometric definitions.
+From these graphs, we extract subgraphs to form inputs and ground truth, enabling unlimited training samples with target features that complement the limited coverage of MSD.

-\boldparagraph{Edge classification.} As depicted in Fig.~\ref{fig:edge_training}, to train G-GNN, one subgraph containing all the \textit{planes} along with the \textit{same room} and \textit{same wall} edges is extracted from each full layout, forming the ground truth graph.
-To define the initial graph by proximity, all existing edges are removed and each node is then connected with the K nearest neighbour.
-The optimization process is guided by the cross-entropy criterion, with the loss minimized using the Adam optimizer.
+\boldparagraph{Edge classification.} \removetwo{See Fig.3 left. }To train Sem-GNN, we generate a full synthetic layout containing all \textit{planes} along with the \textit{same room} and \textit{same wall} edges.
+The graph is used as ground truth for training, where we define the initial graph by proximity by connecting each node to its $k=15$ nearest neighbors.
+The optimization process is guided by the cross-entropy criterion, using the Adam optimizer. {Hyperparameter search selected a 2-hop message-passing backbone with 8 attention heads.
+The decoder $g_d$ uses hidden widths $[188,\,236]$, while the encoder MLPs $g_v$ and $g_e$ use 18 and 55 hidden channels, respectively.
+Training uses a learning rate of $1.56\times10^{-3}$ with batch size 128.
+Monte Carlo dropout is set to 10 passes.}

-\boldparagraph{Origin inference.} As shown in Fig.~\ref{fig:factor_training}, in each layout, one subgraph is formed for each higher-level node, it is \textit{room} or \textit{wall} nodes.
-The high-level node, its adjacent \textit{plane} nodes and the edges connecting both are included in the graph.
-The origin definition of the high-level node is removed and used as the ground truth while the remaining graph is used as input to train the corresponding F-GNN.
-The optimization process is guided by the mean squared error (MSE) criterion, with the loss minimized using the Adam optimizer.
+\boldparagraph{Origin inference.} \removetwo{See Fig.3 right. }Layouts of the MSD dataset are used to train the Met-GNNs by extracting subgraphs for each higher-level node (\textit{room} or \textit{wall}).
+In this dataset, the method to define the center is unknown.
+The high-level node, its adjacent \textit{plane} nodes, and the edges between them are used as input to the Met-GNN, with the ground truth origin for the high-level node removed.
+The optimization process is guided by the mean squared error (MSE) criterion, and the Adam optimizer is used. {Hyperparameter search for $\theta_C$ selected a single hidden layer of size 23 for $f^e_{\theta_C}$ and two hidden layers of sizes 20 and 15 for $f^n_{\theta_C}$.
+Training uses a learning rate of $3.50\times 10^{-5}$ with batch size 64.
+Monte Carlo dropout is set to 10 passes.}